 Murphy’s First Generation William Murphy b.
 1704 William Murphy was born in 1704 in Ireland.
 He died in Spotsylvania Co., VA.
 William Murphy married Mary Fouquoy

 Children of William Murphy and Mary Fouquoy William Murphy b.
 1732, d.
 1799 Joseph Murphy b.
 1 Apr 1734, d.
 1814 Mary Murphy b.
 1735 Richard Daniel Murphy b.
 1736 William Sr. two sons, Joseph & William Murphy were called “the greatest Baptist preachers that ever was known in Virginia of their Day” they were popularly called the “Murphy Boys” as they were so young & so very eminent.
 Both William and Joseph were converted as youths, trained for the ministry under the mentorship of Shubal Stearns, and became active evangelists of the Gospel.
 Stearns’s mesmerizing stare and loud, “holy whine” preaching (a nasal tone with a sing-song style) Before Churches Had Songbooks, There Was 'Lined-Out' Gospel.
 The Preacher sings a line of a hymn in the middle of his sermon.
 Once the congregation recognizes it, it repeats the line in unison, its voices swelling in a minor mode.
 This is what's called lined-out hymnody.
 Note: Lined-out hymnody is America's oldest English language religious music, at least of the oral tradition.
 It goes back to the 17th century, and is basically call and response music.
 Most parishioners, in the 18th and early 19th centuries especially, could not read.
 This provided a way to sing many hymns without having memorized the words, as the congregation could follow the leader.
-Morgan Edward's “Notes on the Separate Baptists” claimed that "all the Separate ministers copy after him in tones of voice and actions of body."
+Morgan Edward's “Notes on the Separate Baptists” claimed that "all the Separate ministers copy after Stearns, in tones of voice and actions of body."
 The Murphy Boys had "acquired a very warm and pathetic address, accompanied by strong gestures and a singular tone of voice” described by some as a "holy whine."
 Their message was always the simple gospel, which was "easily understood even by rude frontiersmen"[particularly when the preacher felt overwhelmed with the importance of his subject.
 Most of the frontier people of North Carolina had never heard such doctrine or observed such earnest preaching.
 Stearns became the model and future prototype for many other preachers who sought to copy his example, down to the least gesture or inflection of voice.
 Stearns believed that God pours his spirit like water upon a new believer, requiring no special learning or instruction; and this 'outpouring' swiftly became a flood that spread from Sandy Creek throughout all parts of the southern frontier William was the more prominent.
 They lead to Christ one of Virginia’s most celebrated Baptist ministers, Samuel Harris.
 Harris was born in Hanover County in 1724 and as a boy moved with his parents to Pittsylvania County where he rose to political and military prominence.
 Around 1757, on one of his military rounds, he came to a house near Allen Creek where people were assembling.
 “What is to be done here, gentlemen?” he asked.
 “Preaching, Colonel,” he was told.
 When he asked “Who is to preach?” they said “The Murphy boys, sir.”
 Harris stayed to listen and they said afterwards he cast aside his sword and military insignia.
 Baptized the next year, Harris devoted the rest of his life to the Baptist ministry.

 Second Generation WILLIAM MURPHY was known as Rev Murphy.
 He was born in 1732 in Virginia.
 In 1751, William Murphy married MARGARET HODGE in Halifax County, Virginia.
 William became a Baptist Minister in 1763 in Staunton, Virginia After 1765, William Murphy married SARAH BARTON, daughter of Joshua Barton and Jane Dubart, in Virginia.
 He died 19 Nov 1799 in Barren Co., KY and was buried after 19 Nov 1799 in Mt.
 Tabor Baptist Church Cemetery.
 William was baptized 2 Sep 1783 in the Logan temple.
 William Murphy, was known as one of the “outlandish men”.
 A man of this name appeared briefly in Amelia County lawsuits in the 1740s and was tithable there in 1746 and 1747.
 (Every colonial household was required to pay a tax, known as a tithe, to the local Anglican parish, regardless of its personal religious conviction.
 Tithes, or taxing parishioners, began tithing at the age of sixteen.)
 William Murphy was born in southern Virginia and was doing pioneer work for the Lord and the Baptists in Virginia long before Tennessee was a State.
 He and his brother Joseph were converted when quite young, under the ministry of Shubael Stearns, both of them becoming active ministers of the gospel in their early Christian life.
 They were popularly known as "the Murphy boys," and sometimes stigmatized by their persecutors as "Murphy's boys."
 The educational advantages of both these preacher-brothers were meager, but both of them were effective preachers and William was considered the abler of the two.
 His "natural powers of mind were good. his addresses attracted attention, and through him many were brought to a knowledge of the truth.
 His discourses were of a doctrinal cast, and were sometimes controversial.
 But it is believed that he was more ambitious in the salvation of souls than to distinguish himself as an able polemic (Taylor, Virginia Baptist Ministers).
 Robert Baylor Semple, (1769-1831) renowned Baptist Historian wrote that perhaps Elder Murphy's greatest single achievement under God, while still in Virginia, was the leading to Christ of one, of Virginia's most prominent and useful Baptist minister, Samuel Harris.
 Some time before 1780 Elder Murphy emigrated to "the west"; that is, to North Carolina, first, settling a little later. it seems, in upper East Tennessee, where he became "one of the most active ministers in the Holston Association.
 William was ordained (Separate) Baptist Minister - Age 19 he left the Anglican Church. - 1757 - 1759 founded the first all black church in Virginia, (2nd in America) on Big Bluestone Creek - 1761 Blackwater Church Franklin Co., VA. - 1775 Preached in Bedford, VA, as itinerant evangelist - 1760 "The Separate Baptists" meeting, Lunenburg Co.
 Church rep. by Wm.
 Murphy. - 1763 in Staunton Baptist Church, Staunton, Virginia. - 1779 and 1786 organized Holston Assoc. of Baptists, upper East TN - Between 1780 and1781 moved to Grainger Co., TN. - 1783 Cherokee Creek Baptist Church in Jonesboro, TN. - 1799 Preached revival meeting, Barren Co., KY. - 1799, left TN for new land near St Genevieve, (Farmington) MO. - 1799, died (scalped) on way from New Orleans to TN. - buried 19 Nov 1799 Mt.
 Tabor Baptist Church Cemetery.